VCityTeam/UD-SV/UD-Doc/Projects/MAM-Erasme-bootstrap/Readme.md

 The [Paperzoom](https://www.erasme.org/paper-zoom) project ([open sources](https://github.com/urbanlab/paperzoom)).

 ## Realisation of a Proof Of Concept
-The prototype realized for the MAM-Erasme project uses a 3D numerical model based on the [iTowns](http://www.itowns-project.org/) component together with the [UDV](https://github.com/MEPP-team/UDV) add-on.
+The prototype realized for the MAM-Erasme project uses a 3D numerical model based on the [iTowns](http://www.itowns-project.org/) component together with the [UD-Viz](https://github.com/MEPP-team/UD-Viz) add-on.
 The high level achicteture component diagram is similar to the following one

 <img src="../../Devel/Architecture/Diagrams/SoftwareArchitecture.png" alt="Interactive model" width="600"/>

-The installation of such a component context is described within the [UDV install documentation](https://github.com/MEPP-team/UDV/blob/master/install.md).
+The installation of such a component context is described within the [UD-Viz install documentation](https://github.com/MEPP-team/UD-Viz/blob/master/install.md).
 The steps required to learn about such tools is [documented in this tutorial](../../iTowns/Tutorial.md) (sorry but french only).

-The code for the [realized prototype](https://github.com/MEPP-team/UDV/tree/master/UDV-Core/examples/MAM) is [quite limited in scope](https://github.com/MEPP-team/UDV/blob/master/UDV-Core/examples/MAM/MAM.js) (around 300 lines of JavaScript).
+The code for the [realized prototype](https://github.com/MEPP-team/UD-Viz/tree/master/UD-Viz-Core/examples/MAM) is [quite limited in scope](https://github.com/MEPP-team/UD-Viz/blob/master/UD-Viz-Core/examples/MAM/MAM.js) (around 300 lines of JavaScript).